 A lightweight, prebuilt Docker image optimized for passive recon and automation.

-The pipeline defined in web_app_recon.yml
+The pipeline defined in web_app_recon.yml:

-๐ Login system secured with bcrypt-hashed passwords
+target.com).txt files under findings//output/data/generate_report.py to create .html reports from .txt๐ Login system secured with bcrypt-hashed passwords

 ๐ Session expiration after 10 minutes of inactivity